-- 5.18 Providing accessible channels for food businesses in Scotland to obtain advice on the regulatory requirements that affect them is an important aspect of our role as a national regulator.
-FSS will seek to provide this directly through web based and other digital platforms, and we will continue to work with the Scottish Government and Scottish Enterprise to integrate food and feed guidance with existing business gateway and advice services. - 5.19 In developing tailored advice, codes of practice, and supporting guidance we will seek to co-produce this with business and stakeholders, to ensure it is proportionate, fit for purpose, and promotes best practice.
+- 5.18 FSS and enforcement authorities have an important role in providing accessible channels for food businesses in Scotland to obtain advice on the regulatory requirements that affect them.
+FSS will seek to provide this directly through web based and other digital platforms, and we will continue to work with the Scottish Government, Scottish Enterprise and local government to integrate food and feed guidance with existing Business Gateway and advice services. - 5.19 In developing tailored advice, codes of practice, and supporting guidance we will seek to co-produce this with business and stakeholders, to ensure it is proportionate, fit for purpose, and promotes best practice.
 We will also work with the Food Standards Agency to jointly endorse UK-wide Industry Guides, and support development of specific Scottish guidance and National Standards. - 5.20 In doing so, we will seek to define and describe what compliance looks like in practical ways, so that businesses are clear on what they need to do to achieve compliance.